oshiomah1/PrimateAI-3D/rare_polygenic/README.md

 ## Rare variant polygenic models

-This folder contains code to run rare variant poylgenic models.
+This folder contains code to run rare variant polygenic models.
 It can be installed with:

 ```sh